-In an effort to reduce our wait times, please only make appointments which you can keep.
-However, we do understand when emergencies occur.
+In an effort to reduce our wait times, please only make appointments you can keep.
+However, we do understand when illness and emergencies occur.
 Please provide us with at least 24 hours notice should you need to cancel or change your appointment.
 Unfortunately, failure to do so may result in a $75 charge and we will require a credit card on file prior to re-booking another appointment.
 If you do not provide us with adequate notice on a second no-show or late cancellation, then 100% of that session’s fee will be charged to your credit card.

 I have a work related injury.
 Can I be seen at your clinic?

 No, our clinic is not an authorized provider of physiotherapy services to the Worker’s Compensation Board (WCB).
 If your injury or condition is work-related, please inform our front staff immediately.

 Are any physiotherapy services covered by Alberta Health Service (AHS)?